BWillieLab/Timelapse-HRpQCT/README.md

 ## Dataset Preparation

-This package requires the following inputs Scanco generated AIM files of scan pairs that have been aligned using 3D registration in IPL.
+This package requires the following Scanco-generated AIM files of scan pairs as inputs, aligned and segmented using IPL.

-The scan pairs that need to be analyzed should be stored in a parent folder, each in a subfolder that preferable indicates anatomical site in the subfolder name.
+The scan pairs that need to be analyzed should be stored in a parent folder, each in a subfolder that preferably indicates anatomical site in the subfolder name.

 ```
 parent_folder/